Patrick Duke is a NAAS Practice Educator for the Academy of Social Work (ASWP), based within Plymouth City Council’s Children’s Services.

 To help combat social workers fear and anxiety, share information in small pieces.
 Don’t overload

 Not everyone’s journey is linear.
-Achieving ‘not met’ is part of the learning journey
+Some may need to retake the assessment, having achieved ‘not met’ status the first time.
+This is just part of the learning journey

 Time is precious.
 Ensure senior manager buy-in and secure time for CPD